firasd/vibesbench/README.md

 An oracular query-contemplation paradigm is not satisfactory for tasks that are open-ended, or situated within uncertain information.

+Even when it comes to software development, a chain of thought that concludes there must be a bug in the library is almost useless compared to debugging by reverting commits or tracking data flow.
+Not to mention that communication is inherent to collabortion.
+(Notably, Opus 4.5 with thinking off is statistically tied with top thinking models on the LMArena [Web Dev leaderboard](https://lmarena.ai/leaderboard/webdev).)

+Furthmore, insights are usually contingent on context.
 As Douglas Adams memorably noted, even a perfect answer like ‘42’ can be illegible without a corresponding clear question.

 ### Resonance-based Traversal